Aerolab/tutorial-navigator/docs/tutorials/client-platforms/AngularJS.md

 ## AngularJS configuration

 <% if (configuration.api && configuration.thirdParty) { %>

-If you're creating a new AngularJS app that you'll use with your <%= configuration.api %> API, you can [click here to download](https://github.com/auth0/auth0-angular-thirdparty-sample/archive/gh-pages.zip) a seed project that is already configured to use Auth0.
+If you're creating a new AngularJS app that you'll use with the <%= configuration.api %> API, you can [click here to download](https://github.com/auth0/auth0-angular-thirdparty-sample/archive/gh-pages.zip) a seed project that is already configured to use Auth0.

 <% } else  { %>

 If you're creating a new AngularJS app that you'll use with your <%= configuration.api %> API, you can [click here to download](https://github.com/auth0/auth0-angular-api-sample/archive/gh-pages.zip) a seed project that is already configured to use Auth0.

 <% } %>

-The only thing you need to do is to change the `authProvider` configuration to use your Auth0's account.
+You only have to change the `authProvider` configuration to use your Auth0's account.
 Please [click here](#2-add-the-module-dependency-and-configure-the-service) to learn how to do it.

 Otherwise, Please follow the steps below to configure AngularJS to use it with Auth0 with your existing Angular app.